Envirometrix/PredictiveSoilMapping/main.md

 vertical dimension refers to actual altitude (vertical distance from the land surface) or to distance from the sea level (`absolute`).
 In this case soil depths can be represented using `clampToGround` and negative values.
-For example, depth of 30 cm can be expressed as [@OGCKML2008]:
+For example, a depth of 30 cm can be expressed as [@OGCKML2008]:

 ```bash